DokimiCU/Exile/README.md

 -bellows that displaces air_temp nodes
 -Scyth
 -a use for broken pottery,
--bell?
--ash crafts
+-ash crafts (glass)
 -compass
 -screwdriver
 -watering can (make soil wet)
+-pottery wheel and more sophisticated glazed pottery

 --DECO
--more ambience: rustling leaves,
+-more ambience: rustling leaves, lava
 -stalactites in limestone
--coastal sea rocks